carbon-language/carbon-lang/docs/design/generics/overview.md

 ```

 Implementations may be defined within the class definition itself or
 out-of-line.
-Implementations may optionally be start with the `external` keyword
+Implementations may optionally be started with the `external` keyword
 to say the members of the interface are not members of the class.
 Out-of-line
 implementations must be external.
 External implementations may be defined in the
 library defining either the class or the interface.